cardboard-iguana/cardboard-iguana.com/log/2022-05-04-itprotv-comptia-security-plus.md

 > *Risk* is the possibility of exposure to loss or danger.

-Normally we talk about “risk” as if it were synonymous with “the probability that bad thing X happens”, but the Exam Cram breaks it down more formally as “Threat × Vulnerability × Impact”.
-(Here “Threat × Vulnerability” is more-or-less the colloquial meaning of “risk”, which means that we can also think of this as impact weighted by probability of occurrence.)
+Normally we talk about "risk" as if it were synonymous with "the probability that bad thing X happens", but the Exam Cram breaks it down more formally as "Threat × Vulnerability × Impact".
+(Here "Threat × Vulnerability" is more-or-less the colloquial meaning of "risk", which means that we can also think of this as impact weighted by probability of occurrence.)

 ### Risk Register

-A “risk register” is a document/database documenting various risks.
+A "risk register" is a document/database documenting various risks.
 Typical elements:

 * Categorizations/Groupings
 * Name/Description